 The fleet colors, like the scooters, were electric: Lime was aggressively green, Jump neon orange.
 Spin and Scoot were reddish, though Scoot leaned to the maroon side of the hue and Spin was orangey.

-Over the coming year, up to 10,000 of e-scooters will join the city’s busy traffic-scape.
+Over the coming year, up to 10,000 e-scooters will join the city’s busy traffic-scape.
 More scooter riders will weave through the cars, trucks, motorcycles, mopeds, bikes and all the other vehicles that uneasily share the city roadways.

 And despite mounting national concern about injuries, particularly head injuries, few of those scooter riders will be wearing helmets.